 In 1976, Roush formed Jack Roush Performance Engineering.
 His success on the track, combined with his reputation as a performance engineer helped his young business thrive, and although he stopped operating a race team in the late 1970’s, his company stayed well entrenched in the sport; building engines for other teams throughout the early 1980’s.

 In 1988, Roush launched his first NASCAR Cup team with driver Mark Martin.
-In October 1989, Roush and Martin claimed their first NASCAR Cup victory at North Carolina Motor Speedway (the first of 121 to date) and the two would go on to form one of the most successful partnerships in NASCAR history.
+In October 1989, Roush and Martin claimed their first NASCAR Cup victory at North Carolina Motor Speedway and the two would go on to form one of the most successful partnerships in NASCAR history.

-Roush joined forces with Doug Yates to form Roush Yates Engines in 2005.
-The engine shop, based out of Mooresville, N.C., supplies horsepower for Roush Fenway Racing, Richard Petty Motorsports and several other teams in Sprint Cup, Nationwide, Truck and the ARCA Series.
+Jack Roush joined forces with Robert Yates to form Roush Yates Engines in 2003.
+The engine shop, based out of Mooresville, N.C. is the exclusive NASCAR engine builder for Ford Performance and manufacturer’s engines for Roush Fenway Racing, Team Penske, Richard Petty Motorsports, Wood Brothers, Front Row Motorsports and Go Green Racing.

 In 2007, Roush Racing and Fenway Sports Group (FSG) announced the formation of Roush Fenway Racing, an unprecedented relationship that brought together two championship organizations with a distinguished track record of success in their respective businesses and sports.